Deathrescheduler12/Event.py/README.md

  *-*-*
-Words that are commonly misunderstood: etc = et cetera (which means "so on" or "and more") u = You ur = Your i.e = for example
+Words that are commonly misunderstood: etc = et cetera (which means "so on" or "and more"), u = You, ur = Your, i.e = for example,
-*not a word but*
+*not a word but*,
-local system = a group that is more important than any other groups (not just a group but it's a specific group of beings that are capable of causing an event)
+local system = a group that is more important than any other groups (not just a group but it's a specific group of beings that are capable of causing an event), *-*-*
-*-*-*

 What is an event?